cisagov/Malcolm/README.md

 ### <a name="NetBox"></a>Asset Management with NetBox

-Malcolm provides an instance NetBox, an open-source "solution for modeling and documenting modern networks."
+Malcolm provides an instance of [NetBox](https://netbox.dev/), an open-source "solution for modeling and documenting modern networks."
 The NetBox web interface is available at at [https://localhost/assets/](https://localhost/assets/) if you are connecting locally.

 Deeper integration between Malcolm and Netbox is a work in progress, with the eventual goal being for Malcolm to automatically create objects in NetBox based on traffic observed and/or enrich its own network traffic metadata based on NetBox inventory.

 Please see the [NetBox page on GitHub](https://github.com/netbox-community/netbox), its [documentation](https://docs.netbox.dev/en/stable/) and its [public demo](https://demo.netbox.dev/) for more information.

+### <a name="CyberChef"></a>CyberChef

+Malcolm provides an instance of [CyberChef](https://github.com/gchq/CyberChef), the "Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis."
+CyberChef is available at at [https://localhost/cyberchef.html](https://localhost/cyberchef.html) if you are connecting locally.

+Arkime's [Sessions](#ArkimeSessions) view has built-in CyberChef integration for Arkime sessions with full PCAP payloads available: expanding a session and opening the **Packet Options** drop-down menu in its payload section will provide options for **Open src packets with CyberChef** and **Open dst packets with CyberChef**.

 ### <a name="API"></a>API